Rare Earth hypothesis

-In planetary astronomy and astrobiology, the Rare Earth hypothesis argues that the origin of life and the evolution of biological complexity such as sexually reproducing, multicellular organisms on Earth (and, subsequently, human intelligence) required an improbable combination of astrophysical and geological events and circumstances.
+In planetary astronomy and astrobiology, the Rare Earth hypothesis argues that the origin of life and the evolution of biological complexity, such as sexually reproducing, multicellular organisms on Earth, and subsequently human intelligence, required an improbable combination of astrophysical and geological events and circumstances.
 According to the hypothesis, complex extraterrestrial life is an improbable phenomenon and likely to be rare throughout the universe as a whole.
 The term "Rare Earth" originates from Rare Earth: Why Complex Life Is Uncommon in the Universe (2000), a book by Peter Ward, a geologist and paleontologist, and Donald E. Brownlee, an astronomer and astrobiologist, both faculty members at the University of Washington.

-In the 1970s and 1980s, Carl Sagan and Frank Drake, among others, argued that Earth is a typical rocky planet in a typical planetary system, located in a non-exceptional region of a common barred spiral galaxy.
+In the 1970s and 1980s, Carl Sagan and Frank Drake, among others, argued that Earth is a typical rocky planet in a typical planetary system, located in a non-exceptional region of a common galaxy, now known to be a barred spiral galaxy.
 From the principle of mediocrity (extended from the Copernican principle), they argued that the evolution of life on Earth, including human beings, was also typical, and therefore that the universe teems with complex life.
-However, Ward and Brownlee argue that planets, planetary systems, and galactic regions that are as accommodating for complex life as are the Earth, the Solar System, and our own galactic region are not typical at all, but actually exceedingly rare.
+In contrast, Ward and Brownlee argue that planets which have all the requirements for complex life are not typical at all but actually exceedingly rare.

 Fermi paradox

-There is no reliable or reproducible evidence that aliens have visited Earth.
-No transmissions or evidence of intelligent extraterrestrial life have been detected or observed anywhere other than Earth in the Universe.
+There is no reliable or reproducible evidence that extraterrestrial organisms of any kind have visited Earth.
+No transmissions or evidence of intelligent life have been detected or observed anywhere other than Earth in the Universe.
 This runs counter to the knowledge that the Universe is filled with a very large number of planets, some of which likely hold the conditions hospitable for life.
 Life typically expands until it fills all available niches.
 These contradictory facts form the basis for the Fermi paradox, of which the Rare Earth hypothesis is one proposed solution.